UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Feel free to use our talking points (but remember that using your own words is always more effective):

-- Dozens of major food and beverage manufacturers have already prohibited animal testing to establish human health claims for marketing products and ingredients.
+- Your peers including the Hass Avocado Board, the National Mango Board, and the National Watermelon Promotion Board, as well as dozens of major food and beverage manufacturers, have already prohibited animal testing to establish human health claims for marketing products and ingredients.

 - Mandatory assessment fees paid by farmers shouldn’t be used to fund animal tests that aren’t explicitly required by law.

-Then, use the form below to contact other R&P boards and the USDA.
+Then, use the form below to contact other R&P boards.

 After You Take Action Below, Please Visit Our Action Center Page to Do More